-Introduction to Finance
+FIN 201 Introduction to Finance

-A grade of C or above is required for this course.
-Prerequisite: ACC 201 This course covers the major concepts and techniques of financial management.
-The following topics will be emphasized: the time value of money, capital budgeting, financial statement analysis, financial forecasting, short-term financial management, and the role of financial management in the corporation.
+A grade of C or above is required in this course.
+Prerequisite: ACC 201

+This course covers the major concepts and techniques of financial management.
+The following topics will be emphasized: the time value of money, capital budgeting, financial statement analysis, financial forecasting, shortterm financial management, and the role of financial management in the corporation.